kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 4. Scroll to locate the **Signers** section of the transaction and verify that your public key is listed, then click **Sign**.

-5. Copy the full Command JSON or the content of the `sig` key-value pair and paste it into the terminal.
+5. Copy the full Command JSON and paste it into the terminal.

-   After you enter this command, the terminal displays information about the transaction including a `requestkey`.
+   After you enter this command, the terminal displays information about the transaction including a `requestKey`.
    You can click **Done** in Chainweaver to close the Signature Builder.

-6. Copy the `requestkey` from the terminal.
+6. Copy the `requestKey` from the terminal.

-7. Open the [Kadena block explorer](http://localhost:8080/explorer), select **Request Key**, paste the `requestkey` from the terminal, then click **Search**
+7. Open the [Kadena block explorer](http://localhost:8080/explorer), select **Request Key**, paste the `requestKey` from the terminal, then click **Search**

    In the Transaction Results, you'll see a result similar to the following:

-   Loaded module free.hello-world, hash dP-eeuLlCkDI7aEvHuWhxGs-mTjw-gSUAD0DHJ9Xnxw
+   Loaded module free.hello-world, hash -pMyUsZtHx8ThNr3zlzPVxdZJa-aJTK29skwWOu9APw

 Now that you have uploaded the smart contract, you can interact with it on the development network.